 Before Using a Foil Baking Pan

 Only use foil baking pans that are designed for roasting.
 They are larger, thicker and have higher sides to accommodate a turkey and the greasy juices that are generated during cooking.
-When faced with price and foil thickness differences, always chose the heavier and better quality pan.
+When faced with price and foil thickness differences, always choose the heavier and better quality pan.
 It's worth the extra money to ensure that your turkey doesn't end up on the floor.
 Before buying or using a foil roaster, hold it up to the light and inspect it for and any signs of cuts or holes in the foil from previous use.
 If the holes are very small you could choose to line the pan with aluminum foil.
 But, when in doubt, discard the pan.
 You should only use bakeware that is deemed to be safe.

 Cooking With a Foil Bake Pan